 A total of at least 10,000 appointments will be held each year.
-As of 12.31.21 we have held a total of 5,938 appointments which is 59% of our goal.
+As of 6.30.22 we have held a total of 12,740 appointments which is 127% of our goal.
 Outcome: The mental health clinics began utilizing the Ohio Scales evaluation tool as a means to measure a decrease in symptoms associated with treatment needs in April 2021.
 Our goal is show a 75% decrease in symptoms.
-Progress towards this outcome will be reported in the next fiscal year.
+As of 6.30.22 we have implemented the Ohio scales with all clients at the clinic for their initial scores.
+This test will be completed yearly and current scores will be compared to the previous year's score to mark improvement or lack of improvement in symptoms based on this assessment.
+Due to needing a year between data points, as well as a new electronic health record system that will track and trend our assessments we will not have data on this measure until 2023.
+Our new intakes.
+Outcome: Will increase number of new initial assessments by 25%.
+Currently we have increased new initial assessments by 94%.

 A total of at least 350 intake assessments will be administered each year.
-As of 12.31.21 we have completed 152 intakes (43% of our goal).
-Our total goal last year was 100 intakes.
-Outcome: Will increase number of new initial assessments by 25%.
-Currently we have increased new initial assessments by 43%.
+As of 6.30.22 we have completed 329 intakes (94% of our goal).
+Our total goal last year was 100

-A total of at least 900 clients 6 will be treated each year.
-As of 12.31.21 we have treated 564 clients.
-Which is 63% of our goal.
+A total of at least 900 clients will be treated each year.
+As of 6.30.22 we have treated clients 782.
+Which is 87% of our goal.
 Outcome: The clinics will maintain 325 open cases.
-As of 12.31.21 we have 371 cases open.
-Which is 114% of our goal.
+As of 6.30.22 we have 354 cases open.
+Which is 109% of our goal.
 We will achieve an increase in number of kept appointments by 25%.
-Currently increased number of kept appointments by 5% (currently have 5,938 kept appointment this year vs 5,616 last year).
+Currently increased number of kept appointments by 1% (currently have 12,740 kept appointment this year vs 12,644 last year).

 Currently, the Bridge Outpatient Clinic does not have a pre/posttest assessment in place to measure the success rate of our services.
-A recent review of our program through the COA process revealed that the clinic has difficulty assessing meaningfulness of our services due to the lack of standardized metrics.
+A review of our program through the COA process revealed that the clinic has difficulty assessing meaningfulness of our services due to the lack of standardized metrics.